-Table 8-9 Antelope Valley IRWM Plan Performance Measures Action Item Task List (continued) Planning Targets What Needs Measuring Action Items Responsible Party Demonstrate ability to meet regional water demands without receiving SWP water for 6 months over the summer, by June 2010.
-Amount of SWP received in a 6-month summer period Who should measure: Identify.
+able 8-9 Antelope Valley IRWM Plan Performance Measures Action Item Task List (continued) lanning Targets What Needs Measuring Action Items Responsible Party Demonstrate ability to meet regional water demands without receiving SWP Amount of SWP received in a 6-month summer period Who should measure: vater for 6 months over the summer, by June 2010.
+Identify.
 Decisions Needed/Unknowns: What is the total volume of water required?
 Decisions Needed/Unknowns: Is this for an average year, single-year, multi-dry year?
-Total water supply available over 6-month summer period without above SWP Who should measure: • Identify.
-Maximum reduction in demand that can be reasonable achieved Who should measure: • Identify.
-Overall Storage Capacity within existing or proposed recharge and extraction facilities.
-Who should measure: Identify.
-Manage groundwater levels throughout the basin such that a 10-year moving average of change in observed groundwater levels is greater than or equal to 0, starting January 2010.
-Groundwater levels What needs to be measured: Additional study/testing/modeling needed?
-GIS based groundwater level map updating on a regular basis can use to update/monitor GW level.
+Total water supply available over 6-month summer period without above SWP Who should measure: Identify.
+Maximum reduction in demand that can be reasonable achieved Who should measure: Identify.
+Overall Storage Capacity within existing or proposed recharge and extraction Who should measure: facilities.
+Identify. lanage groundwater levels throughout the basin such that a 10-year moving Groundwater levels What needs to be measured: verage of change in observed groundwater levels is greater than or equal to 0, Additional study/testing/modeling needed?
+GIS based groundwater level tarting January 2010. map updating on a regular basis can use to update/monitor GW level.
 Need to coordinate with Water Master.
 What needs to be measured: Determine how many wells, which sub-basins, and how to report (i.e., as a whole or by subbasin).
 How it should be measured: Well monitoring (GAMA Program methodology will be followed, when applicable); Use Claud's data for baseline, existing wells (take note of how many wells are in a subbasin)?
 Who should measure: Identify.
 Decisions Needed/Unknowns: Need yearly average.
 Decisions Needed/Unknowns: Can we report over the entire basin, or do we need to report for each subunit?
 [For the time being take measurements on the subunit basis?]
-Decisions Needed/Unknowns: Decisions Needed/Unknowns: Decisions Needed/Unknowns: Decisions Needed/Unknowns: WATER QUALITY MANAGEMENT Continue to meet Federal and State water quality standards as well as customer standards for taste and aesthetics throughout the planning period.
-Standard lab methods for water quality testing, EPA Protocols, CCR Reporting Protocols Decisions Needed/Unknowns: If problem then can do: Basic monitoring effort of taste and odor causing compounds, such as geosmin (produced by microbes like blue-green algae and gives a "dirty/earthy" taste to water), MIB, and/or algae.
+Decisions Needed/Unknowns: Determine if going to fill in existing depressions before set baseline levels.
+ATER QUALITY MANAGEMENT - Determine it going to thi in existing depressions before set baseline levels. ontinue to meet Federal and State water quality standards as well as customer Standard lab methods for water quality testing, EPA Protocols, CCR Reporting Decisions Needed/Unknowns: tandards for taste and aesthetics throughout the planning period.
+Protocols If problem then can do: Basic monitoring effort of taste and odor causing compounds, such as geosmin (produced by microbes like blue-green algae and gives a "dirty/earthy" taste to water), MIB, and/or algae.